Skip to main content

 PhD in Ancient History

-Applicants should have some preparation in German and either French or Italian.
+Applicants must have competence in both Greek and Latin sufficient to take upper-level courses in one of these languages and above the beginning level in the other.
 In addition, applicants should also have taken the equivalent of two one-term introductory surveys in Greek history and in Roman history.

 PhD in Byzantine Greek